tzmhuang/VQA/README.md

 Similar to Malinowski *et al.* [2], Agrawal *et al.* [5], implemented a CNN+LSTM multi-model structure for the VQA task.
 However, instead of concatenating image embeddings and word encodings together as input for the LSTM, and thus having the LSTM prediction dependent on CNN output; this paper proposed a structure that computes CNN and LSTM independently, then fusing them together before passing through a softmax layer to predict the answer.
 The predicted answers were chosen from a predefined set of 1000 most common answers.

-Shih *et al.* [7] proposed a VQA system for multiple choice questions with a region selection layer, that attempts to teach the system where in the image to look given a certain question.
+Shih *et al.* [7] proposed a VQA system for multiple choice questions with a region selection layer.
+It attempts to teach the system where to look in the image given a certain question.
 For example, when a question asks "Is it raining?", the model would focus on the umbrellas in the image.
 This is done by first selecting candidate regions in the image by using top-ranked Edge Boxes [8], then extracting features from each selected region using CNN.
 The features for each image regions are then merged with the question-answer embedding (produced by a pre-trained Word2Vec model) using dot product before passing through a softmax layer to produce per-region weights.
 The per-region weights are used to calculate the score of a given question-answer pair.
 The model is trained and tested using multiple choice questions from the VQA dataset [5], and has demonstrated improved performance in questions that require focusing on particular regions.

 Building on the concept of image region attention [7], Lu *et al.* [9] proposed a co-attention model that adopted a question attention mechanism alongside image attention.
 The paper also proposed a hierarchical architecture for question representation with three levels, namely word level, phrase level, and question level.
 The model was trained and tested using both the VQA dataset [5] and COCO-QA dataset [10].